 It is a British and European Standards requirement that all lightning protection systems are tested and inspected annually.
 The Standard (BS EN 62305-1:2006 Protection Against Lightning: General Principles) states that "tests should be repeated at fixed intervals preferably not exceeding 12 months".

-The premises are a similar height to the other structures within the surrounding area and the assessor considers that the risk is currently tolerable.
+The building is a similar height to the other structures within the surrounding area and no special consideration is required.

 7.0 HOUSEKEEPING